Didem Akın

-Didem Akın, (born May 1, 1971, in Ankara) is a Turkish former basketball player.
+Didem Akın (born May 1, 1971, in Ankara) is a Turkish former basketball player.
 She is (pivot/combo guard) Fenerbahce Women's Basketball Team manager.

-Didem Akın, who is known as one of the best female Turkish basketball players of her time, has been working as a basketball team manager since 2005.
-She won Turkish Women's Basketball League Championship in the total of 14, a large number of Women's Basketball Turkish Cup and won the President Cup acting as both player and manager during her sports career.
-Nicknamed “Dido”, Didem played in National Team matches 99 times including the National Women's Basketball Team and Junior National Team and as a player she competed in the EuroLeague Women 7 times.
+Known as one of the best female Turkish basketball players of her time, Didem Akın has been working as a basketball team manager since 2005.
+She won Turkish Women's Basketball League Championship in the total of 14, a large number of Women's Basketball Turkish Cup and won the President Cup as both player and manager during her sports career.
+Nicknamed “Dido”, Didem played 99 times for Turkey, including the National Women's Basketball Team and Junior National Team and as a player she competed in the EuroLeague Women 7 times.

 Early sports career

 Didem played basketball for the first time in Ayse Abla Elementary School where her interest in basketball began.
 She achieved her first success scoring two points in a 2–0 win match.
 During her educational life in the TED Ankara College, she was eliminated because she was shorter than many of the nominees in the team auditions.
 Didem did not give up her dream of basketball, and with the support and encouragement of her coach Mustafa Erkoç and his brother Koray Kantarcı, who is a TED Ankara College Sports Club player, she was qualified for the team at her second attempt.

 TED Ankara College organized 'Mustafa Erkoç Women's Basketball Tournament”, named after the coach Mustafa Erkoç who holds an important place in Didem's basketball life.